 Professional Employment Organizations (PEOs) typically file a single consolidated return when reporting Massachusetts withholding taxes on behalf their clients.

-Since the business is considered the employer for PFML purposes the business must file a return that includes its entire covered workforce which would include the employees paid by the PEO.
-If the PEO filed a single consolidated return for all of its clients then all the employees of the various clients would be grouped together.
-By lumping all of these employees together the workforce count would always be greater than 25.
-The workforce count and the employer contribution rate should be determined on a client by client basis.
+Since the business is considered the employer for PFML purposes, the business must file a return for its entire covered workforce, which would include employees paid by the PEO.
+The workforce count and the employer contribution rate should be determined on a client-by-client basis.
 Therefore, a PEO should never submit a consolidated return on behalf of their clients.
 Rather PEOs should submit individual filings for each client.
-PEOs should use the Department’s bulk filing method so all of their clients’ returns are transmitted in a single transmission.
+PEOs should use the Department’s bulk filing method so all their clients’ returns are transmitted in a single transmission.

 Read more about MassTaxConnect’s bulk filing specifications.

 Anyone who has an ownership stake in the business and is paid through form W-2 is subject to PFML law and considered part of the covered workforce, unless the business is co-owned by family members.

 DFML follows the Massachusetts unemployment statute about the employment of family members.
 Any spouse, minor child (under 18), or parent of a business owner who is employed by their family member’s business will have their wages excluded from PFML because their services are not considered "employment" in the statute.